ansible-community/awesome-ansible/README.md

 - [Excel Ansible Inventory](https://github.com/KeyboardInterrupt/ansible_xlsx_inventory) - Turn any Excel Spreadsheet into an Ansible Inventory.
 - [terraform.py](https://github.com/mantl/terraform.py) - Ansible dynamic inventory script for parsing Terraform state files.
 - [ansible-navigator](https://github.com/ansible/ansible-navigator) - A text-based user interface (TUI) for Ansible.
-- [squest](https://hewlettpackard.github.io/squest/) - Self-service portal for Ansible Tower job templates.
+- [squest](https://hewlettpackard.github.io/squest/) - Self-service portal for Automation Controller job templates.
 - [ansible-bender](https://ansible-community.github.io/ansible-bender/build/html/index.html) - Tool which bends containers using Ansible playbooks and turns them into container images.
 - [ansible-runner](https://github.com/ansible/ansible-runner) - A tool and python library that helps when interfacing with Ansible directly or as part of another system whether that be through a container image interface, as a standalone tool, or as a Python module that can be imported.
 - [ansible-builder](https://ansible-builder.readthedocs.io/en/latest/) - Using Ansible content that depends on non-default dependencies can be tricky.
 Packages must be installed on each node, play nicely with other software installed on the host system, and be kept in sync.